doehry/physics-collection-lg/README.md

-# physics-collection-lg
+# Physics Collection LG

 ## About the project

-Physics Collection LG is a Wordpress-based administration system for the physics collection at Liechtensteinisches Gymnasium.
+Physics Collection LG is a WordPress-based administration system for the physics collection at Liechtensteinisches Gymnasium.

-The repository contains the entire Wordpress installation including all necessary plugins.
-The code of the actual project is implemented as a child theme of Twenty Twenty One and is located in the folder wp-content/themes/physics-collection-lg.
+The repository contains the entire WordPress installation including all necessary plugins.
+The code of the actual project is implemented as a plugin and a child theme of Twenty Twenty-One and is located in the folders wp-content/plugins/physics-collection-lg and wp-content/themes/physics-collection-lg.

 ## Built with